-Heavily processed foods are not good for humans and not good for animals and store-bought pet food contains so many ingredients that are not natural for dog’s diets, such as grains.
-Cristina will not only share one of the recipes she makes for Rocky but also valuable information about dog’s diets in general.
+Heavily processed foods are not good for humans and not good for animals.
+And store-bought pet food contains so many ingredients that are not natural for dog’s diets, such as grains (especially dry dog food).
+Cristina will not only share one of the homemade dog food recipe she makes for Rocky but also valuable information about dog diets in general.

-Cristina says that after reading the book “Cats would buy mice” by Hans-Ulrich Grimm (unfortunately not translated in English), she decided that the best way to go when it came to her dog’s diet is to give him real food.
-And since she is a plant paradox enthusiast and lectin-free foodie, she also makes Rocky’s food as lectin-free as possible, or lectin-light.
-Before we go to the recipe, you find below some of Cristina’s best advice when it comes to feeding your dog.
+After reading the book “Cats would buy mice” by Hans-Ulrich Grimm (unfortunately not translated into English), Cristina says that the best way to go for her dog’s diet is to give him real and natural food.
+And since she is a plant paradox enthusiast and lectin-free foodie, she makes Rocky’s food as lectin-free as possible or lectin-light.
+Before we go to the dog food recipe and meal prep, find below some of Cristina’s best advice for feeding your dog.

-I’m very grateful to Cristina for her friendship, her support and for always so generously sharing everything she knows.
-Cristina is a Holistic Health and Wellness Coach specialized in gut health, based in Los Angeles.
+I’m very grateful to Cristina for her friendship, support, and always generously sharing everything she knows.
+Cristina is a Holistic Health and Wellness Coach specializing in gut health based in Los Angeles.
 Find more about her program on her website: cristinawunderlich.com or follow her daily adventures on her Instagram: @IDecidedToBeHealthy

-Before you embark on the home cooking adventure, you should talk to your dog’s vet to clarify what she or he is allowed to eat and discuss the possibility of taking an allergy test.
-I took one for my dog – you can also buy them online – and it revealed that Rocky is allergic to salmon and to a lesser degree to carrots, so I make sure these are not part of his diet.
+Before you embark on the home cooking adventure, you should talk to your dog’s vet to clarify what they are allowed to eat and discuss the possibility of taking an allergy test.
+I took one for my dog – you can also buy them online – and it revealed that Rocky is allergic to salmon and a lesser degree, to carrots, so I make sure these are not part of his diet.

-If you discover an allergy or intolerance you simply cook without these foods.
-Because that is exactly where the big advantage of cooking yourself lies: you know exactly what ingredients are in it.
-You also know your furry friend best and can prepare delicious meals according to their own taste.
+If you discover any food allergies or intolerance, you cook without these foods.
+Because that is exactly where the significant advantage of cooking yourself lies: you know exactly what ingredients are in it.
+You also know your furry friend best and can prepare delicious meals according to their taste and nutritional requirements.